-Diethood » Recipes » Diet » Gluten Free » Beautiful + Easy Acai Bowl Recipe
+Diethood » Recipes » Breakfast » Acai Bowl

 What is Acai?

-Acai is a berry that comes from the acai palm.
-Acai berries are packed with antioxidants, fiber, and omega-3 fatty acids, said to boost immunity, prevent cell damage, and improve heart health.
-They taste like a mix of blackberries and chocolate!
-In this recipe we will be using frozen acai puree as a base for our bowl.
-You can also buy acai in a powder or as pressed juice.
+Acai (Açaí), pronounced Ah-SIGH-ee, is a berry that comes from the acai palm tree.
+They look like a cross between blueberries and grapes and taste like a mix of blackberries and chocolate.
+In this recipe, we will use frozen acai puree as a base for our bowl, but you can also buy acai in powder form or as pressed juice.

 How to Make an Acai Bowl

-I don’t know about in your neck of the woods, but around here an Acai Bowl can cost up to $14! 😳 Making one at home is much cheaper and it tastes just as good, if not better.
+I don’t know about it in your neck of the woods, but around here, an Acai Bowl can cost up to $14!
+Making one at home is more economical and tastes just as good, if not better.

-1. First thing is that you have to get yourself a packet of frozen acai berry puree.
-I get mine on Amazon or at Target, and the bags include 4 packets of puree, at 100 grams each.
+1. Acai Puree.
+First, get yourself a packet of frozen acai berry puree.
+I get mine on Amazon or at Target, and the bags include 4 packets of puree at 100 grams each.

 Topping Ideas

-• Cocoa nibs, chopped dark chocolate, dark chocolate chips
+• Chocolate: Cocoa nibs, chopped dark chocolate, or dark chocolate chips for the chocolate lovers.

 Tips for Success

 • Use your favorite fruits.
 The best part about an Acai Bowl is that you can make it completely your own, depending on what you have on hand.
-Frozen berries are not a must!
-You can use frozen mangoes, pineapple, kiwi, even peaches.
+Frozen berries are not a must, and you can use frozen mangoes, pineapple, kiwi, and even peaches.

 • Experiment with veggies and liquids.
 Add in some kale or spinach, and you can also use different liquids like, milk, water, or nut milk.